saf-dmitry/taskpaper-mode/README.md

  - `o`: Delete other windows (`delete-other-windows`).

+ - `v`: Copy all visible items in region to the kill ring and clipboard (`taskpaper-outline-copy-visible`).

  - `r`: Recreate the agenda buffer (`taskpaper-agenda-redo`).
 Useful to reflect changes after modification of original TaskPaper files.

  - `q`: Quit agenda and remove the agenda buffer (`taskpaper-agenda-quit`).